BaseMax/CircleQueueGo/README.md

 # Circle Queue Go (CircleQueueGo)

 The **Circle Queue** implementation in Go.
-The circle queue is a special version of queue where the last element of the queue is connected to the first element of the queue forming a circle.
+The circle queue is a special version of a queue where the last element of the queue is connected to the first element of the queue forming a circle.
 The operations are performed based on **FIFO** (First In First Out) principle.
 It is also called **'Ring Buffer'**.

 ## Installation